GLOBAL MARKETS-Shares, euro rise on hopes for Spain deal

 The ECB's new plan, which requires struggling countries to

-bond-buying support in the open market, has been one of the key
+for bond-buying support in the open market, has been one of the

 Gold prices hovered at a 6-1/2 month high, rising 0.2

-from the recent aggressive moves from the Fed, ECB and the bank
+the recent aggressive moves from the Fed, ECB and the bank of